rjz/backbone.associate/README.md

     ]);

 That's handy for manipulating the relations, setting up eventing, or any of the many other things this plugin won't do for you.
+Speaking of which,

 ## Things this plugin won't do...